bluejet80/owl_cat_index/README.md

 The categories object contains the various categories as well as the methods that create the print, and search functionality.

 Sometimes I name variables that dont matter random names.

+function/method calls are at the very bottom of the file.